rmamba/mqtt2influxdb/README.md

 # WHAT is mqtt2influxdb?

-This container will update Redis values everytime MQTT data changes.
+This container will push data to InfluxDB everytime MQTT data changes.
-Container includes openvpn client connection so either Redis, MQTT or both can be kept in a secure environment.

 # MQTT Configuration